rstreppa/algorithms-Basics/DesignPatterns/README.md

 ## Structural Patterns

 Structural patterns concern class and object composition.
 They use inheritance to compose interfaces and define ways to compose objects to obtain new functionalities.
+These patterns are concerned with how classes and objects can be composed, to form larger structures.

 _More structural patterns to come..._